Drowned, Drained, Swamped & Bogged Down:

 · Water supply / groundwater infiltration - wetlands collect and store water, which replenishes groundwater and therefore the water supply.
 Most Scottish drinking water has passed through a wetland before it reaches a reservoir.

-Locations to be used
+Locations used

 It is important creatively, culturally and environmentally that the work uses a set of landscapes that a diverse geologically, graphically, culturally and historically, including the ways in which they are used/managed in different ways – this will bring more potential to the work.
 The Scottish Environment Map has been used to identify the wetlands used in this project (in reach of Glasgow).
 The locations are: